 The Department of the Interior oversees more than 500 million acres of land through the Bureau of Land Management, the National Park Service, and the Fish and Wildlife Service.
-The department also houses the Bureau of Reclamation, which distributes subsidized irrigation water, and the Bureau of Indian Affairs, which administers programs for American Indians.
+The department also houses the Bureau of Indian Affairs and the Bureau of Reclamation, which distributes subsidized irrigation water.

 - Indian Lands and Indian Subsidies.
-The Bureau of Indian Affairs has a long and troubled history with American Indians, and it has been one of the most scandal-prone federal agencies.
-The path to prosperity for Indians on reservations is through greater independence and improved governance, and not through federal subsidies and top-down regulations.
+The Bureau of Indian Affairs has a long and troubled history, and it has been one of the most scandal-prone federal agencies.
+The path to prosperity for Indians on reservations is through greater independence and improved governance, not through subsidies and top-down regulations.